-Figure 8 provides an example of code merge.
+Fig. 7 provides an example of code merge.
 Here two changes were made to the trunk and development branches almost simultaneously: these are check-in T105 in the trunk branch (results in creating of version v.11 of the source file) and check-in D47 in the development branch (results in version v.6).
 In order to preserve both changes v.11 is merged, not copied into the development branch.
 This results in the check-in D48 (merge is shown by the dashed line).
 Finally, after the change D49 all the changes in the development branch are brought back to the trunk by the reverse integration.
 This results in the check-in T116 in the trunk branch which we want to resolve.

-In order to handle such cases properly, we have to treat every code merge from the trunk to the development branch as a regular check-in, i.e., when we encounter a merge, we have to continue searching for a lower bound.
-This will result into minimal changes in the algorithm outlined in the Figure 6:
+In order to handle such cases properly, we have to treat every code merge from the trunk to the development branch as a regular check-in.
+This will result into minimal changes in the algorithm outlined in the Fig. 5:

-The algorithm has to examine every check-in to determine if it is a copy or merge operation.
+• The algorithm has to examine every check-in to determine if it is a copy or merge operation.
 Ideally the VCS should provide such functionality.
 If it does not, then the contents of the file version in the source branch before the potential merge and in the destination branch after the potential merge must be compared.
 If the contents of these file versions are the same, then a force copy occurred.
 Otherwise, this version was created as a merge and should be treated as a regular check-in.

-An example of such situation is depicted at the Figure 8.
+An example of such situation is depicted in the Fig. 7.
 Here the contents of v.5 of the file in the development branch are equal to the contents of v.10 of that file in the trunk because there was a force copy between these files caused by reverse integration.
 Instead, v.7 of the source file in the development branch is different from the v.11 of the same file in the trunk because v.7 contains changes from both v.11 in the trunk and v.6 in the development branch.

-- If the change is a merge, it should be considered by the integration resolution algorithm as a regular check-in and the search for a lower bound should continue.
+• If the change is a merge, it should be considered by the integration resolution algorithm as a regular check-in and the search for a lower bound should continue.
 If the change is a force copy integration, the algorithm has found a lower bound.

-5.3.Multi-stage integrations
+C. Multi-stage integrations

 So far we considered the scenario with only two branches, namely trunk and development.
-However, in practice multi-stage integrations are common, that is, changes are integrated through multiple branches before they reach the trunk.
-For example, Figure 5 depicts a scenario where check-ins made to the maintenance branch are integrated into the development branch and, finally, are integrated into the trunk branch.
-Another situation where multi-stage integrations are likely is when two maintenance branches are used for different kinds of fixes, as shown on Figure 2.
+However, in practice multistage integrations are common, that is, changes are integrated through multiple branches before they reach the trunk.
+For example, the Fig. 4 depicts the scenario where check-ins made to the maintenance branch are integrated into the development branch and, finally, are integrated into the trunk branch.
+Another situation where multi-stage integrations are likely is when two maintenance branches are used for different kinds of fixes, as shown in the Fig. 2.